Progress Measurement for Canada’s Sustainable Development Goals

 Measuring and monitoring progress with reliable information is key to understanding how Canada advances toward the achievement of the SDGs.

 Closely monitoring the progress of each indicator not only illustrates where Canada is making progress or areas where progress is not being made and Canada can focus its efforts, but also communicates how Canada is doing in an open and transparent manner.
-A robust measure of progress quantifies an indicator’s progress towards reaching the target in a scientific manner and can used as a tool to better understand success of policies and actions taken to achieve those targets.
-It can also act as a clear signal to decision-makers to re-adjust or develop effective evidence-based policies to help ensure Canada achieves its targets.
+A robust measure of progress quantifies an indicator’s progress towards reaching the target in a scientific manner and can be used as a tool to better understand success of policies and actions taken to achieve those targets.
+It can also act as a clear signal to decision-makers to readjust or develop effective evidence-based policies to help ensure Canada achieves its targets.

 Methodology Adopted